bptworld/Hubitat/Bundles/README.md

 <b>To Install a Bundle:</b>

 In Github:
-- Click on the Bundle you want to install in Hubitat.
+- Click on the Bundle you want to install (Hubitat/Bundles/xxxx.zip)
 - Right-Click on the 'Raw' button and select 'Copy Link Address'

 Back in Hubitat: